Kafū, aged forty-one.

 August 14th.

-All day, heavy rain washed away the scorching heat.
+All day long, heavy rain washed away the scorching heat.

 August 15th.